oliveiraigorm/ansible-infra/README.md

 # My Personal Infrastructure

+> **⚠️ Important Notice**: This repository has been sanitized for public sharing.
+All personal information, sensitive data, and encrypted vault files have been removed.
+You will need to create your own `vault.yml` file with your personal secrets and update host-specific configurations before using these playbooks.

 This repository contains the Ansible playbooks and roles I use to manage my personal infrastructure, primarily my home server (`thinkpad`).
 It follows the principles of Infrastructure as Code (IaC) to ensure a reproducible, version-controlled, and automated setup.

 ## Overview